codeforequity-at/botium-bindings/README.md

 [Link](samples/facebook)

-* Shows how to include TestMyBot into your build pipeline for continuous testing
+* Shows how to include Botium Bindings into your build pipeline for continuous testing
 * docker container

 ## Connecting to Chatbot running in Facebook Messenger